No. 11 Arizona stays undefeated with 83-79 win at Illinois

 - Oops!Something went wrong.Please try again later.

-CHAMPAIGN, Ill.
-(AP) No. 11 Arizona used tough defense to outlast Illinois 83-79 on Saturday and stay undefeated.
+CHAMPAIGN, Ill. – No. 11 Arizona used tough defense to outlast Illinois 83-79 on Saturday and stay undefeated.

 Bennedict Mathurin led the Wildcats with 27 points.
 Trailing the Illini by one with 2:22 to play, Arizona’s Azuolas Tubelis capitalized on an offensive rebound by putting in a layup.
 On the next possession, Christian Koloko forced an Illinois turnover, and Mathurin scored an easy layup to make it 79-76 with 1:55 to go.